asifmustafa87/Watermarking-Images-Using-Flask-App/README.md

 3. In the terminal/git bash type to create docker image `$docker build -t watermarking_flask_app .`
 4. TO check whether the image created correctly `$docker images`
 5. Create the Docker container `$docker run -d -p 5000:5000 watermarking_flask_app:latest`
-6. The broser should open automatically.
+6. The browser should open automatically.
 If not, open the browser and type "127.0.0.1:5000" and the app will run perfectly.